rvral-nxrd/video-transcoder/README.md

 - switched to --format '%w%f' for reliable path parsing
 - Minor README and logging improvements

+ **install.sh v1.5.2.1**
+ - Retained moved_to event in inotifywait to support intra-filesystem file moves
+ - All other changes from 1.5.2 (including README and systemd format fixes) have been reverted

 ---
 ## 📄 Versioning Summary